braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 To add [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid) into your in-app message, select <i class="fa-solid fa-circle-plus"></i> **Add Personalization** from the editor toolbar.
 Here, you can add various personalization types such as default attributes, device attributes, custom attributes, and more!

 Next, take your generated Liquid snippet and insert it into your message.
-Once you’ve finished designing and building your in-app message, go to **Preview & Test** to preview your message.
+Once you've finished designing and building your in-app message, go to **Preview & Test** to preview your message.

 #### Copying and pasting styles